ldclakmal/module-committer/committer/Package.md

 }
 ```

 This code explains how to get the emails, that the given user involves in.
+This prints under two categories as 'Initiated Emails' and 'Contributed Emails'

 ```ballerina
 import ballerina/io;